MartinYeung5/20241108_DOSS_Marketplace/README.md

 * need to use web3 wallet as payment method (further development will want to handle other payment methods)

 ### solution:
-1. seller marketplace: seller can invite bitcoin holder to stake on them in order to increase the transaction security (start from second-hand product's marketplace)
+1. decentralized shopping marketplace with bitcoin security: seller can invite bitcoin holder to stake on them in order to increase the transaction security (start from second-hand product's marketplace)
 2. staking function: who believe seller is reliable, they can stake some tokens on honest seller
 3. earning commission: holder can earn some commission when the transaction completed
 4. anti-fraud system: